 - Unscented.
 Great if you’re sensitive to chemical smells.

-- One year satisfaction guarantee.
+- Satisfaction guarantee.

 - They aren’t puncture-resistant.